 Mary Dice Hoobler, affectionately known as "Aunt Polly",

-died on March 11, 1893 at the home of her son, William, a postmaster at Willcox,
+died on March 11, 1893 at the home of her son, William, a postmaster at Wilcox,

-Trego County, Kansas.
+Trego County, KS.
 Mary Hoobler Anderson accompanied her mother's body back to

 Illinois for burial.
 The aged Jacob II returned to the home of Jacob III and

-Margaret Elmira Smith Hoobler, just south of St. Marys,
+Margaret Elmira Smith Hoobler, just south of St. Marys, KS.

-Kansas.
 There he died on

 November 8, 1894, at the age of 89 years.
 He is buried beside his wife in

-Phillips Cemetery Manville, Illinois.
+Phillips Cemetery Manville, IL.